YihsunEthanCheng/CarND-Traffic-Sign-Classifier-Project/README.md

 ___
 ## Neural network model
 * Why Lenet-5
-   * LeNet-5 is a well known model invented by Yann LeCun in the 90s fpr handwritten digit recognition.
+   * LeNet-5 is a well known model invented by Yann LeCun in the 90s for handwritten digit recognition.
 The traffic signs are simple graphics with mostly low freuency image contents in similar complexity to handwritten digits.
 If equipped with  adqeuate numbers of kernels in the convolutional layers, I beleive LeNet-5 is more than capable of recognizing traffic signs with the benefit of fast training and simple architechture.
 * LeNet-5 for this task is implemented with the following specifications.
 The implementation is encapsulated in the class [LeNet](./modules/Lenet.py).

   | Layers / Parameters   |      Descriptions	                          |